facebook/react/docs/docs/reconciliation.md

 ## The Diffing Algorithm

-When diffing two trees, React first compares the the two root elements.
+When diffing two trees, React first compares the two root elements.
 The behavior is different depending on the types of the root elements.

 ### Elements Of Different Types